 How does one start the practice of meditation? here are a few key points:

-Find a comfortable, relaxing and still position, then draw your awareness to your breathing, why?
-It is a scientific fact that if the brain and mind are focused and present on the breath then it cannot be lost in thought.
+Find a comfortable, relaxing and still position, then draw your awareness to your breath, why? it is a scientific fact that if the brain and mind are focused and present on the breath then it cannot be lost in thought.
 A very simple pranayama breath practice to prove this fact is called alternate nostril breathing or Nadi Shodhanam.
-Once the mind is focused we continue to breathe normally and rest our awareness either of the feel of the breath in and out of the nose, or on the heart or the region around the centre of the mind, the pineal gland region and if you’re familiar with the chakras, awareness can rest at the Ajna brow or Sahasrara crown chakras.
+Once the mind is focused we continue to breathe normally and rest our awareness either on the feel of the breath in and out of the nose, or on the heart, or the region around the centre of the mind, the pineal gland region.
+If you’re familiar with the chakras, awareness can rest at the Ajna, brow or Sahasrara, crown chakras.

 If you join up to be part of the year-long meditation program, you will be part of the goal of achieving one million and eight hours of meditation over a year.
 You can choose to commit to five mins per day, maybe twice or three times per day.
 Any amount of doable time you want to try, it’s up to you and as the year progresses you may find some days you can meditate longer than or less than the time you committed to.
 The intention is to create a habit of daily meditation, that your day would not feel complete having not meditated.
 In Mother Teresa words “I alone cannot change the world, but I can cast a stone across the waters to create many ripples, this is one of the intentions for being part of the year-long meditation.
 Individual intention for positive change will help achieve collective positive change.
 I will leave you with this last inspirational quote from R. Buckminster Fuller “You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete.
 I encourage you to join this year-long meditation program and see what changes may occur in your life for an upcoming year.